gideondk/LM-Tomorrow-Night/README.md

-LM-Tomorrow-Night
+LimeChat Tomorrow Night Theme
 =================

-LimeChat theme, based on the default Limelight theme and the awesome [TextMate - Tomorrow Theme](https://github.com/ChrisKempson/Tomorrow-Theme)
+Dark LimeChat theme, based on the default Limelight theme and the awesome "night" version of the [TextMate - Tomorrow Theme](https://github.com/ChrisKempson/Tomorrow-Theme)